It’s the Sundays that save Virginia Betancourt from doubting the path she has chosen.

 Studies show that Betancourt is on the path to a more comfortable lifestyle.
 College graduates still earn more than non-college graduates in every state in the U.S., according to data from Business Insider’s 2017 American Consumer Survey.
 In Michigan, the survey showed the difference in median earnings between college grads and non-grads is 93%.

 Betancourt passed one major milestone in May 2020 when she earned a bachelor’s degree in social work from SVSU.
 She immediately transitioned to the master’s degree program in the same field at the university.
-She hopes to earn that degree in May 2021.
+She will earn that degree in May 2021.

 Meanwhile, she works as a behavioral therapist for children with autism at the Saginaw office for ABA Pathways, a mental health service organization.
 It’s an opportunity that both relates to her studies as a social worker and helps pay for her education.
 Betancourt is helped on the latter challenge, she says, by the fact that SVSU’s tuition rate is the most affordable among Michigan’s public universities.